genterist/openMRS-Security/3-Analysis/3-Fuzz-1-LoginPage-Injection.md

 + 199 fuzz were done on the "password" variable
 + 197 of the entries have 302 code and zero size of Response html body.
 Confirmed by inspection of html header, noticing that system redirects invalid login to previous page - the login page.
 + 002 of the fuzz entries were able to force system to leak some debugging informations which can be used for further attacks (to be discussed further in the Notes section)
-+ We decided that the test is a "PASSED" because no exploit directly linked to Injection was successful.
++ We decided that the test is a "FAILED".
+Even though no exploit directly linked to Injection was successful, the fuzzer was able to leak some important debugging data.

 ### * NOTES:

-FUZZ STRING
+FUZZ STRING USED
 > ' union (select NULL, (select @@version)) --&sessionLocation=2&redirectUrl=

 or

 > username=admin&password=' union (select NULL, NULL, (select @@version)) --&sessionLocation=2&redirectUrl=

 LEAKED SYSTEM INFO

+Originally harvested by OWASP fuzzer in HttpResponse and may not be able to reproduce using the regular browser/view source method.
 ```
 <h1>UI Framework Error</h1>